Skip to main content

 Margin debt tends to rise during bull markets.
 Investors feel confident about gains, so they borrow more to amplify returns.

-This leverage works both ways: gains get bigger, but losses get bigger too.
+This use works both ways: gains get bigger, but losses get bigger too.
 When stock prices fall, margin borrowers face a painful squeeze.

 How Margin Calls Drive Selling